• Facebook

 Part 2 – Thursday, from 12:30 to 4:30pm (Group study room, Library)

 The Institute for Corporate Sustainability (ICS) is pleased to invite faculty, staff and students to attend Carbon Literacy training.
-Upon completion and submission of a brief assessment, successful participants will receive accreditation as Carbon Literate from the Carbon Literacy Project.
+Upon completion of the 2-part training and submission of a brief assessment, successful participants will receive accreditation as Carbon Literate from the Carbon Literacy Project.

 Carbon Literacy is defined by The Carbon Literacy Project: